The Frozen North: Plot

 The neighbors leave on a dogsled.
-Keaton gets a "car" driven by a friend (Joe Roberts) to follow them, but it breaks down, so he has to hail a passing taxi (a horse drawn sleigh).
-The taxi is stopped by a traffic warden (riding a classic Harley-Davidson motorcycle frame mounted on skis driven by a pusher propeller - an actual mode of transport, not a joke for the film), but they get away: Keaton is up to his old tricks—he flips the propeller around to reverse the thrust, so after they drive off in the middle of the traffic stop, the officer goes backward into a lake when he restarts his engine to chase them.
-Three miles north of North Pole, Keaton and Roberts find a hotel-like igloo with wall-hangings of a stag's head and a guitar.
-They attempt to survive by fishing in the manner of the Eskimos, but fail when Keaton catches a fellow fisherman and his meager catch is eaten by a bear.
+Keaton gets a "car" driven by a friend (Joe Roberts) to follow them, but it breaks down, so he must hail a passing taxi (a horse drawn sleigh).
+The taxi is stopped by a traffic warden (riding a classic Harley-Davidson motorcycle frame mounted on skis driven by a pusher propeller), but they get away.
+Keaton is up to his old tricks—he flips the propeller around to reverse the thrust, so the officer goes backward into a lake when he restarts his engine to chase them.
+Three miles north of North Pole, Keaton and Roberts find a hotel-like igloo.
+They attempt to survive by fishing in the manner of the Eskimos, but fail when Keaton instead catches a fellow fisherman and his meager catch is eaten by a bear.

 Keaton offers flowers to his pretty neighbor (Bonnie Hill).

 Forced to flee back to the igloo, Keaton sees his pretty neighbor again in her new hut.
-Apparently fortified by drinking a bottle of cola, he decides he will make another attempt to win or coerce the other woman.
-He appears at her hut, and enters, to her distress.
-Upon hearing the husband returning to the hut, Keaton resolutely bars the door with his arm, to prevent the husband from entering, only to discover the door hinges on the other side.
-After jumping and falling out the window, he disguises himself as a snowman to elude the husband, and returns to the hut, where he is momentarily shown dressed as Erich von Stroheim's character from the film Foolish Wives, to indicate his villainous intent to force himself on her.
+Apparently fortified by drinking a bottle of cola, he decides he will make another attempt to win the other woman.
+He enters her hut to her distress.
+Upon hearing her husband returning, Keaton resolutely bars the door with his arm, only to discover the door hinges on the other side.
+After jumping and falling out the window, he disguises himself as a snowman to elude the husband, and returns to the hut, where he is momentarily shown dressed as Erich von Stroheim's character from the film Foolish Wives, to indicate his villainous intent.
 The husband returns to find his wife weeping on the floor as Keaton stands over her.
 He pulls out his own knife, and wrestles with Keaton.
 Keaton's wife appears outside the window, and shoots her husband in the back as they struggle.
-As husband and wife embrace, the wounded Keaton lying on the floor takes a derringer from his pocket and points it at the husband, but at that moment a janitor wakes Keaton up in the front row of a film theater (the gun in the last scene turns out to be a folded newspaper in his hand) and Keaton realizes that it was all a dream.
+As husband and wife embrace, the wounded Keaton takes a derringer from his pocket and points it at the husband, but at that moment a janitor wakes up Keaton, who realizes that it was all a dream.